 - Specify number of clusters (K): Let us take an example of k =2 and 5 data points.

-- Randomly assign each data point to a cluster: In below example, red and green color shows 2 clusters with their respective random data points assigned to them.
+- Randomly assign each data point to a cluster: In the below example, the red and green color shows 2 clusters with their respective random data points assigned to them.

-- Calculate cluster centroids: The cross mark represents centroid of the corresponding cluster.
+- Calculate cluster centroids: The cross mark represents the centroid of the corresponding cluster.

 - Re-figure cluster centroid

 - x represents numeric matrix or data frame object

 - centers represents the K value or distinct cluster centers

 - nstart represents number of random sets to be chosen

 (km, data = df)